LIVE WITHOUT HARMING! OPPOSE IMPERIALISM, MILITARISM AND THE CULT OF VIOLENCE

 But we can free ourselves from it with a very powerful little key called:

-• The INTENSE AND PERSISTENT education of children and adolescents, and pedagogy among adults in an ethics of non-harm and respect, in a culture of kindness, justice, and peaceful conflict resolution.
+• The INTENSE AND PERSISTENT education of children and teenagers, and pedagogy among adults in an ethics of non-harm and respect, in a culture of kindness, justice, and peaceful conflict resolution.

-Read THE ART OF LIVING WITHOUT HARMING: Let us respect others
+Read THE ART OF LIVING WITHOUT HARMING: Respect others

-Read THE REVOLUTION OF LIVING WITHOUT HARMING: Let us be good people
+Read THE REVOLUTION OF LIVING WITHOUT HARMING: Be good people

 One way to raise awareness is to share these types of messages.